| | | |

 Recipe Notes

-• If your jar is too wide this recipe may not work.
-The jar should be just large enough to fit the immersion blender inside.
+• If your jar is too broad, this recipe may not work.
+It should be just large enough to fit the immersion blender inside.

-• If the mayo seems a bit thin after blending, process in more canola oil by the teaspoon until your desired thickness is achieved.
+• If the mayo seems thin after blending, blend in canola oil, one teaspoon at a time, until you achieve your desired thickness.

 Nutrition